Knee Surgery & Rehabilitation

 Studies have reported that > 90% of patients who suffer from recurrent patellar dislocations develop damage to the articular cartilage joint lining in the patellofemoral joint.
 Therefore, all efforts should be followed to prevent a recurrent dislocation and further damage to the knee joint.
 Surgery usually becomes necessary in these cases to restore normal patellar stability and knee function, which should be done before significant joint damage occurs.

-Patellar subluxation, when the kneecap moves partially out of the trochlear groove during knee flexion and then goes back to its normal position, is less painful but may eventually cause problems if it occurs frequently and is not treated effectively.
+Patellar subluxation refers to when the kneecap moves partially out of the trochlear groove during knee flexion and then goes back to its normal position.
+These episodes are less painful than dislocations, but may eventually cause problems if they occur frequently and are not treated effectively.
 This problem may happen suddenly without warning during sports or regular daily activities.
 It may be thought of as a temporary, partial dislocation of the kneecap.
 Patellar subluxation may happen due to malalignment (anatomical) problems we previously discussed, weak leg and hip muscles, or from damage to soft tissues from a previous patellar dislocation injury.

 Recurrent patellar instability results in pain that may be felt under, around, or most commonly, in the front of the kneecap.
 Patients may experience knee giving-way or buckling (instability) during sports activities that involve twisting and turning, running on uneven surfaces, and even during daily activities such as squatting, kneeling, and going up and down stairs.
 These problems result in a decrease in physical activity due to lack of confidence in the knee joint.